 Instructions

+Refrigerate.
 Place meat in refrigerator for a couple of hours.
-If you marinate overnight, don’t add the lime until a couple hours before grilling.
+If you marinate overnight, don’t add the citrus until a couple hours before grilling.

+Set meat out.
 Set the meat out an hour or so before grilling.
-You want the meat to be almost room temp.
+You want to get the chill off the meat before grilling

+Cook.
 Heat up a cast iron skillet to medium heat and add a little bit of oil.
 Add one or two quesadillas at a time (depending on how big your skillet is) and grill on both sides until nice and browned.

-Repeat with remaining quesadillas.
+Serve.
 Slice quesadillas in half and serve with sides of your choice.
-See blog for ideas!

 Notes